 Advance booking is best, however, short notice can sometimes work out.

-- Schedule a single activity or all three, depending on your time and needs
+- Schedule a single activity or all three, depending on your time frame and needs

 - We offer field trip programs on Wednesdays, Thursdays, and Fridays.

-- Age Groups: Programs are tailored appropriately to age groups K - 6, middle school and higher grade levels as well including college and post grad.
+- Age Groups: Programs are tailored appropriately to grades 2 - 6, middle school, and higher grade including high school, college, and post grad.
 Please let us know if there is a topic or emphasis you would like us to address.